OpenDataLiteracy/SPL-2017/PlanOfWork.md

 *Interim*

-Throughout this project, I will collect approved workshop materials and versioning of the lesson plans and their development over time.
+Throughout this project, I will collect approved workshop materials and versioning of the UnConference framework (including lesson plans, lesson plan template, and planning documents) and their development over time.

 *End of project*
 - A Final deliverable that will be completed at the end of the project (Many interim deliverables will likely add up to a final deliverable)

-- The introduction to Seattle Open Data lesson/class that can be utilized in the future.
-This class should have measured outcomes and/ or outputs.
-The same is true for the staff training lessons as well.
+- The final deliverable consists of a lesson plan template, and an UnConference framework and/or planning guide that can be utilized in the future.
+The UnConference and the individual breakout sessions should have measured outcomes and/ or outputs for both the pilot and the public-facing event.

 **Plan for Sustainability**
 Describe how you will manage deliverables during the project and the plan for handing over, and sustaining deliverables over time.